Tamburasca/HarpsichordTuning/README.md

 ![image info](./pictures/screenshot.png)

 The upper plot represents the audio signal in the time domain, whereas the lower represents its Fourier analysis in the frequency domain.
-The olive vertical bars indicate the peaks that were identified and located by their frequencies.
-The red vertical bars show the partials for
+The orange vertical bars indicate the peaks that were identified by peak finding and located by their frequencies.
+The red vertical bars show the partials up to
 <em>n<sub>max</sub> &#8804; NPARTIAL</em> as
-derived from the computed base frequency and inharmonicity coefficient.
+derived from the computed base frequency and inharmonicity coefficient applying (eq.1)

 See also: